duduscript/pl0-compiler/README.md

 #pl0-compiler
-> This is a compiler for pl0 programming language
+> This is a compiler for pl0 programming language writen in C++

-## Introduction
+## Introduction of pl0
 > pl0 is similar to but much simpler than the general-purpose programming language Pascal,intend as an educational programming language.
 > It serves as an example of how to construct a compiler.